ticklecatisback/GhidraChatGPT/README.md

 4. Restart Ghidra
 5. In the CodeBrowser window of Ghidra: File > Configure > Plugin icon in the top right > Enable the GhidraChatGPT plugin

+### Llama3.2 Setup

+To include llama3.2 in your setup, follow these steps:

+1. Ensure you have added the llama3.2 dependency in `ghidrachatgpt/build.gradle`.
+2. Update the `build.sh` script to include llama3.2 build steps.
+3. Update the `Dockerfile` to include installation steps for llama3.2.
+4. Follow the build instructions above to build the plugin with llama3.2.

 ## Usage

 The plugin's features and settings can be accessed via the `Tools` menu in the Ghidra CodeBrowser window.